-I,(Printed Name) , have received a copy of the Jarvis Christian College Student Handbook and understand that it is my responsibility to read the rules, regulations, and guidelines set forth in this handbook.
-After reading this book, I understant that if I have any questions or concerns, I may discuss them with the Vice-President for Student Services accordingly.
-Signed Name Date (Please sign and return to the Office of Student Services)
+I,(Printed Name) , have received a copy of the Jarvis Christian University Student Handbook and understand that it is my responsibility to read the rules, regulations, and guidelines set forth in this handbook.
+After reading this book, I understand that if I have any questions or concerns, I may discuss them with the Vice-President for Student Services accordingly.
+Signed Name (Please sign and nature to the Office of St. Date